actingweb/actingweb/getting-started.rst

     # Basic settings for this app
     fqdn = "actingwebdemo-dev.appspot.com"  # The host and domain, i.e. FQDN, of the URL
-    proto = "https://"  # http or https database = 'dynamodb'                          # 'dynamodb' or 'gae' for Google Datastore ui = True                                      # Turn on the /www path devtest = True                                 # Enable /devtest path for test purposes, MUST be False in production unique_creator = False                          # Will enforce unique creator field across all actors force_email_prop_as_creator = True             # Use "email" property to set creator value (after creation and property set) www_auth = "basic"                             # basic or oauth: basic for creator + bearer tokens logLevel = "DEBUG"                             # Change to WARN for production, DEBUG for debugging, and INFO for normal testing
+    proto = "https://"  # http or https database = 'dynamodb'                          # 'dynamodb', for future other databases supported ui = True                                      # Turn on the /www path devtest = True                                 # Enable /devtest path for test purposes, MUST be False in production unique_creator = False                         # Will enforce unique creator field across all actors force_email_prop_as_creator = True             # Use "email" property to set creator value (after creation and property set) www_auth = "basic"                             # basic or oauth: basic for creator + bearer tokens logLevel = "DEBUG"                             # Change to WARN for production, DEBUG for debugging, and INFO for normal testing